 Allopathic medicine has a limited number of treatments available for fevers, most of which involve Tylenol or Ibuprofen, which may mask the symptoms and actually prolong the illness.

 Treating a feverish child with natural remedies is a gentler method that doesn’t introduce pharmaceuticals into their body or artificially force a fever down.
+You can find lots of natural medicines at KratomNews.org to see if you can find something to cure your symptoms.
 Dr. Robert Mendelsohn, author of How to Raise a Healthy Child in Spite of Your Doctor, debunks the myth that febrile seizures (convulsions) and high fevers cause permanent damage the child’s brain or body.
 He does recommend seeing a physician if your infant (under two months old) has a fever over 100°.
 Fevers under 106° should be allowed to run their course.

 Of course, when your child is miserable and can’t sleep, treating a fever with natural remedies may give enough relief for them to sleep and heal.
 You will probably need the sleep as well…